Blog Customer FeedbackChangelog vs. Release Notes: Key Differences and Examples

 You should use a changelog whenever you want to maintain a detailed, ongoing record of changes to your product or software.
 But that doesn't tell you all that much, so here are specific use cases when a changelog is a good idea:

-- When you're communicating with developers and technical teams who need detailed technical information, e.g. they need an update every time commit messages go live
+- When you're communicating with developers and technical stakeholders who need detailed technical information, e.g., they need an update every time commit messages go live

 - For continuous deployment, when your product undergoes frequent updates